 The move was another step in China’s broad campaign to prop up a crumbling housing market and support an economy battling deflation, slowing exports and moribund consumer confidence.

 U.S. crude gained 3% last week to settle Friday at its highest price, $79.19 a barrel, since Nov.
 6. The global benchmark rose 1.5% for the week to settle at its highest price since Jan.
 26.

 Check out my podcast

-I hope having these news notes makes your life easier.
-Want something else that’s concise and impactful?
-Check out my weekly “Money!” podcasts.
-They’re brief, casual conversations with news recaps, as well as tips and tricks to make you richer.
+My weekly Money Talks News podcasts are brief, casual conversations with news recaps, as well as tips and tricks to make you richer.

 You can listen right here on the Money Talks News website, or download them wherever you get your podcasts.
-Just look for Money! with Stacy Johnson.
+Just look for Money Talks News: The Podcast with Stacy Johnson.